Vishhhhalll/Weather_App/README.md

 # Weather_App

-Search for any state or city and get weather.
+Search for any state or city and get weather.(HTML, CSS, JS)